ESA-VirES/VirES/containers/centos7/README.md

 ```
 ./start_pod.sh
 ```
 and go to `http://localhost:8200` in your browser.
+Please note that it takes some time to initialize the containers.
+Do not panic if the service shows initially `503 Service Unavailable` it may not be initialized yet.
+Give it a minute and try it again.

 See below how to configure data location and register data.
 How to get the data is not part of this guide.